JustAnotherHeroRiding/Mentoring-Angel/Angular/Lesson 1 - Basics - Group Anagram/First Angular/Song Key.md

 - Show the tracks in the recycling bin on the deleted page #DONE
 - Restore button
 - Figure out how we can delete them after a certain time has passed
-- Users can also delete them permanently if they wish
+- Users can also delete them permanently if they wish #DONE
+- The logic for the library and the deleted is similar, perhaps condense to one component
 ## Add custom description or notes to tracks
+- When clicking on a track there will be a single page open
+- Here users can edit tracks
+- Turn the track into a component

+## Back End
+- Link a supabase db to the project
+- Switch to a database instead of using local storage
+- Use supabase auth